ghaid01/301-assessment/README.md

 # 301-assessment
-**How long is the array returned by .map() and .filter()?** map returns the same number of elements mentioned in the array filter
+**How long is the array returned by .map() and .filter()?** map returns the same number of elements mentioned in the array filter array doesnt

 **What does the following code do ?**